I used to attend a lot of conferences. I used to speak at lots of conferences.

 So…

 And I realized that, in my own keynoting career, no one ever previewed my talks.
-No one asked me to demonstrate my competence.
-The organizers watched me talk for the first time along with the audience.
-They had NO idea what I was going to say!
+No organizers asked me to demonstrate my competence.
+The folks who hired me watched me give my presentation for the first time along with the audience.
+They honestly had no idea what I was going to say!

-So, if you’re a leader in education, please don’t hire someone to talk to your teachers without confirming that they can do the thing they’re talking about!
+So, if you’re a leader in education, beware hiring someone to talk to your teachers without confirming that they can do the thing they’re talking about!
 And if you are the one giving the talk, please only speak from experience.